Dai-dirk/32-bit-Multiplier/README.md

 # 32-bit-Multiplier
-A 32-bit Baugh-Wooley multiplier with carry-select add.
+A 32-bit Baugh-Wooley multiplier with carry-select adder.
 ![Schematic](Schematic.png)
 The simulation results are as follow：
 ![Simulation](simulation.png)